AdamLesage/area-epitech/documentation/ROUTES_FRONT.md

 `user-details`

 ### Description
-This page allows users to complete their profile details after the initial signup process.
-It captures additional information, such as username and bio.
+The user details page allows users to enter additional information such as their username and bio after signing up.

 ### Component
-`UserDetailsPage.vue`
+`DetailsFormComponent.vue`

 ### Key Functionalities
+- **Navigation**: The "AREA" text and logo redirect to the home page.
-- **Profile Completion Form**: Displays a form with fields for the user to input their username and bio.
+- **Details Form**: Captures additional user details like username and bio.
-- **Form Submission**:
-  - Handles the submission of profile details using the `handleSubmit` function.
+- **Submission**: Updates the user's profile via an API call.
+- **Skip Option**: Allows users to bypass filling in details.

+### Data Handling
-  - Sends a `PUT` request to the backend API endpoint `/api/user/:uuid` to update the user's details.
+- Uses `axios` for sending a `PUT` request to update user details.
-  - Includes the user's authentication token in the request headers for authorization.
-  - If the update is successful:
-    - Updates the user information in the store.
+- Authenticates requests using a token stored in cookies.
-    - Redirects the user to the `/dashboard` page.
+- On success, it redirects the user to the dashboard.
-  - If the update fails, logs the error and displays an appropriate message.
-- **Skip Option**: Allows users to skip the profile completion process using the `handleSkip` function.

 ---